AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

     - **On-premise Software**: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the **Assets** option takes you to your current file path in the Assets UI.
   - **Workspace settings**: Takes you to the Workspace Settings dialog.
 For details, refer to [Configure Workspace settings](../cs-install-guide/workspace-settings.md).

+    >[!NOTE]
+    >
+    > On the Home page, the option of Workspace settings is available only for Cloud services setup.
+For on-premise setup you can continue to access these settings via the Editor interface and Map console under More options > Settings.

 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.

 ## Left panel